Art & Design Department Spotlight: ‘Meaning-Making’ at D-E

 Her Painting and Drawing students recently worked on creating self-portraits and other works that have personal meaning for them.
 “Many students used watercolor paint to stain gray-toned drawing paper, before creating detailed drawings with colored pencil over top,” explains Ms. Brusky.
 She says lessons such as these center on “deeper skills creating light, form, atmosphere, and depth.”

 In her Sculpture classes, Ms. Brusky says students are creating plaster casts of their own hands in expressive poses and adding other sculptural elements to communicate their ideas.
-“Themes for the project include protecting the planet and [expressions of] how we each see the world in unique ways,” she says.
+“Themes for the project include protecting the planet and [displays of] how we each see the world in unique ways,” she says.

 Touching on the idea from Dwight School founding Co-Principal Euphemia Creighton of fostering “whole-souled citizens,” Ms. Brusky says students also learn that art extends outside of the classroom.
 As Faculty Advisor of the US Art in Action Club, Ms. Brusky gives one recent example in which students and faculty in the club created a series of 16×20 paintings for the newly renovated Department of Radiation Oncology at Columbia University Irving Medical Center.

 “Each painting was completely unique but connected to the theme of New York and New York City in some way,” says Ms. Brusky.
 “This collection of work is being displayed throughout the clinic to help bring peace and joy to patients, families, and the staff at the hospital in challenging times.”
-A reception for the artwork is being planned for the near future.

 Similarly, the HOPE: Fashion With a Purpose club, advised by Ms. Caitlyn Young, US Art and Design Faculty, has traditionally hosted the annual HOPE Fashion Show fundraiser, exhibiting creations from students and faculty, and benefiting community organizations such as last year’s Limb Kind Foundation.